anitangeri/alx-system_engineering-devops/0x00-shell_basics/README.md

-display content of directory in long format
+list more filesin long format